Gosnold, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 363.0 km2, of which 34.2 km2 is land and 328.9 km2, or 90.59%, is water.
-Gosnold ranks 272nd out of the 351 communities in the Commonwealth in terms of land area; however, it has the longest distance between points within municipal limits of any town in the Commonwealth.
+Gosnold ranks 272nd out of the 351 communities in the Commonwealth in terms of land area; however, it has the longest distance between points within municipal limits of any town in the Commonwealth of Massachusetts.
 It consists of the Elizabeth Islands, including Nonamesset Island, Uncatena Island, Naushon Island, Pasque Island, Nashawena Island, Penikese Island, Cuttyhunk Island, and several smaller islands.
 The string of islands extend roughly southwest of the southwestern tip of Falmouth, with the closest island, Nonamesset, being less than one-third of a mile away at its closest point.
 More than half the population lives on Cuttyhunk, with the majority of the rest living on Naushon.

 Transportation

-Cuttyhunk is served by Cuttyhunk Ferry Company from New Bedford.
+Transportation to the island of Cuttyhunk is served by Cuttyhunk Ferry Company from New Bedford.
 Service is daily in the warm months, and on Monday and Friday in the cooler months.
 There is also a water taxi service between New Bedford and Cuttyhunk.

 Naushon Island is served by a private ferry from Woods Hole.
-Nonamesset and Uncatena are connected to Naushon Island via foot bridges.
+The islands of Nonamesset and Uncatena are connected to Naushon Island via bridges that can be crossed by foot.

 Penikese Island is accessible via a chartered boat for STEM-related school trips.

-All other islands in Gosnold do not have regular boat service and require a private vessel to be reached.
+All other remaining islands in the town of Gosnold do not have regular / publicized boat service and require a private vessel to be reached.